The Strengths Book: Discover How to be Fulfilled in Your Work and in Life by Sally Bibb

 As the title suggests, this book is helping you to identify and understand your strengths.
 It also looks at your weaknesses, but, as the title suggests, mainly focuses on your strengths.

-The book explains how your strengths are formed as well as how you can utilise them in your work and in your life to help you achieve more and ultimately be more fulfilled.
+The book explains how your strengths are formed as well as how you can utilize them in your work and in your life to help you achieve more and ultimately be more fulfilled.

 For those that read my blog regularly, you’ll know that I am a follower of Gary Vaynerchuk, and a lot of what he teaches is also underwritten in this book.